 3. Rubber tires on a car protect you from lightning by insulating you from the ground.
 TRUTH: It is not the rubber tires that protect during a lightning strike.
 The metal frame of the car protects you from the electricity passing through the vehicle into the ground.
 The metal acts like a faraday cage around you.

 4. Take shelter under a tree during a thunderstorm.
 TRUTH: As mentioned above, trees are often hit by lightning.
 Many lightning-related injuries involve a person who was under or near a tree during a lightning strike.

 5. If you are in a house, you are 100% safe from lightning.
 TRUTH: A house is a safe place to be during a thunderstorm as long as you avoid anything that conducts electricity.
 This means staying off corded phones, electrical appliances, wires, TV cables, computers, plumbing, metal doors, and windows.

-It is important not to be complacent when it comes to lightning.
+It is essential to avoid complacency when it comes to lightning.
 While the total number of fatalities each year is relatively low, the severity of lightning strikes is significant.
 Weather.gov reported that only 10% of those who are struck by lightning are killed.
 The other 90% of victims are left with various degrees of disability.

 - What are some other lightning safety tips or myths?